espocrm/documentation/docs/administration/import.md

 ## Importing into Target List

 When you import Contacts, Leads or Accounts, you can add them to some target list.
 On the Step 2, you need to add *Target List* field on *Default Values* panel and select a needed target list record.
 You can also use 'Update only' or 'Create & Update' import type to link existing records with a target list.

+## Relations

+It's possible to automatically relate imported records by a foreign name.
+For example, when you import Opportunities, if you have Account names in the CSV but don't have Account IDs, Accounts with corresponding names will be automatically related with imported records.
+Note that this functionality is only available for many-to-one relationships.

+It's also possible to automatically relate imported records by a *Foreign* field other than the Name.
+The Foreign field should have *Relate on Import* parameter enabled.
+Available as of v8.2.

 ## Console commands